 the rear.
 Strictly voluntary!
 There will be a lead bike rider, who will stay on course and guide the first runners.

-The course closes at 1:30 p.m.
-Marathon participants, If you are not Aid Station #7/#8 on Deer Valley Drive at the junction of the Deer Valley Plaza by 10:30am; or Aid Station #11 a the McPolin Barn by 12:00pm, you will be stopped, your bib number and chip removed, and you’ll be offered a ride back to the finish.
+Both courses closes at 1:30 p.m.
+Marathon participants, if you are not at Aid Station #7/#8 on Deer Valley Drive at the junction of the Deer Valley Plaza by 10:30am; or Aid Station #11 at the McPolin Barn by 12:00pm, you will be stopped, your bib number and chip removed, and you’ll be offered a ride back to the finish.
 If you choose to continue against our recommendation, you do so at your own risk.

 Approximately ten of the miles of the marathon route are on quiet residential streets (scattered through the course, not in one stretch).
 The rest (16 miles) is either on smooth gravel or paved bike paths.